-In my early 50s, while enjoying a two-year break between careers, I rediscovered the trunk in which I had stored my collection of twine.
+In my early 50s, while enjoying a two-year break between careers, I rediscovered the trunk in which I had stored my collection of cord.
 I began knotting again, and until I retired in 2013, averaged one work per year, each piece representing many score of contented hours of "labor."
-In retirement, I devote much more time to knotting and am now producing six or seven works per year.
+In retirement, I devote much more time to knotting and am now producing five or six works per year.

 Most of my works are wall hangings, although a few are designed to sit on flat surfaces.
 I begin each piece with a fairly well formed idea of the final product.
-However, as all knotters know, the work constantly is informed by the individual character of the twine and the dynamism created by combining twines of varying gauges and textures.
+However, as all knotters know, the work constantly is informed by the individual character of the cord and the dynamism created by combining cords of varying gauges and textures.

 Some of my works incorporate found objects, and many are inspired by nature.
 Color plays a central role in all my pieces, which commonly combine fiber made of cotton, hemp, jute, linen, and rattail.
 Rather than rely on an infrastructure for support or shape, most of my pieces depend solely on the robust strength of the knots themselves, almost always the humble double half-hitch.

 I greatly enjoy the feel of the fiber passing through my hands; the "slap" of the cord on my workboard; the constant challenges that present themselves for conquering or instructing; and the satisfaction of looking critically at my finished work, occasionally feeling proud that a particular square inch or two turned out so well.